danfuzz/samizdat/samex-naif/README.md

 Directory and File Organization
 -------------------------------

-The code is structured into "modules", with each module's code in a directory with the module's name, and with "exports" from that module (if any) in a header file directly under `include/` bearing the module's name.
+The code is structured into "modules," with each module's code in a directory with the module's name, and with "exports" from that module (if any) in a header file directly under `include/` bearing the module's name.
 For example, the code of the `util` module is in the `util/` directory,